AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 associated Testcases along the following guidelines:

-A **Tool Operational Requirement** (abbreviated as **TOR** or **Requirement**) describes the proper behavior of the GNATcoverage tool for a specific language construct with regards to a given coverage criterion.
+A **Tool Operational Requirement** (abbreviated as **TOR** or **Requirement**) describes the proper behavior of the tool for a specific language construct with regards to a given coverage criterion.
 For example, how shall the tool behave on Ada `if` statements when performing Decision Coverage assessments.
 To organize the material in a structured manner, related